AndyObtiva/puts_debuggerer/README.md

   => "Beatles"
 ```

-`pd` revealed that the variable contains the band name "Beatles" as its value not the bug "Beetle", in addition to revealing the printed code statement `pd bug_or_band`, the file name `/Users/User/trivia_app.rb`, the line number `6`, the class name `TriviaApp`, and the invoked method name `question`.
+`pd` revealed that the variable contains the band name "Beatles" not the bug "Beetle", in addition to revealing the printed code statement `pd bug_or_band`, the file name `/Users/User/trivia_app.rb`, the line number `6`, the class name `TriviaApp`, and the method name `question`.

 ## Background